Knowit-Experience-Norrland/FigmaConverter/README.md

 ## Building Figma Components (Designing)
 <!-- The FigmaConverter uses the components feature from Figma.
 To get layouts and whitespace correct FigmaConveter also uses the auto-layout feature (which is very similar to *display: flex*).
 The components that you want to convert must be placed on the canvas itself. (not on in another frame). -->

-To use your Figma components with FigmaConverter they needs to be built using the [**Auto-layout**](https://help.figma.com/hc/en-us/articles/360040451373-Create-dynamic-designs-with-Auto-layout) feature.
+To use your Figma components with FigmaConverter they need to be built using the [**Auto-layout**](https://help.figma.com/hc/en-us/articles/360040451373-Create-dynamic-designs-with-Auto-layout) feature.
 This needs to be used for **all elements** in the component.
 The components that you want to convert also needs to be placed in on the canvas itself (not in another frame).

 ### Naming Components
 Because of a dependency in web-components, the components must be named with two lowercased words with a dash between them.